r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

-<blockquote>In the next example we are going to write one handler resource file, because there are times when we 'persiste' our payload in target system and a few days passed we dont remmenber the handler configurations set that day, thats one<br />of the reasons rc scripting can be used for, besides automating the framework (erb scripting can access metasploit api).</blockquote>
+<blockquote>In the next example we are going to write one handler resource file, because there are times when we 'persiste' our payload in target system and a few days later we dont remmenber the handler configurations set that day, thats one<br />of the reasons rc scripting can be usefull, besides automating the framework (erb scripting can access metasploit api).</blockquote>

 - **Create a resource file using bash terminal prompt::**`[bash prompt]`<br />